 Indeed, it is not effective and lengthy as well.
 Now we will use the “for loop” to perform these instructions for every element in the list.

 If noticed carefully, the only variable in the above program is the index value which varies from 0 to 6.
-And we can use the range function to create this sequence starting from 0 to 6.
-Please note that we want to use 6, so the value that needs to be passed in the range function would be 7, not 6.
+And we can use the range function to create this sequence from 0 to 6.
+We want to use 6, so the value that needs to be passed in the range function would be 7, not 6.

 for i in range(7): example_list[i] = example_list[i] + 1 print(example_list) # Output: [2, 3.5, 4.7, 8.11, 3, 4, 8]